DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 Seven typical elements include Author, Publication, Year, Title of the data, Publisher, Digital Object Identifier (DOI), and Access Date and Time.
 If relevant, you may add other elements, such as query parameters, direct access link, data format, 3r party producer, editor or contributor, publication place, and data within a larger work.

-Source: USGS Data Citation at https://www.usgs.gov/data-management/data-citation#elements.
+Source: [USGS Data Citation] (https://www.usgs.gov/data-management/data-citation#elements).

 4. Key questions to ask yourself (lh)